mech/Learning-Notes/Design/Product/ProductDesign.md

 * To finish a project you must know what done looks like
 * [Productivity is overrated](http://calnewport.com/blog/2007/08/31/dangerous-ideas-productivity-is-overrated/)
 * At some point, even David Allen himself still has to convince himself to do hard things when he doesn't want to.
 Effort must be expended.
 This cannot be avoided.
+* Software is like makeup in that way: you only notice it when it's messed up.
+"More interface" does not fix "bad interface".
+It amplifies it. - [Is Your Software Wearing Too Much Makeup?](https://ux.useronboard.com/is-your-software-wearing-too-much-makeup-a5f1e26f1057#.jyjira8fa)

 ## Jobs To Be Done